confluentinc/ksql/docs/faq.rst

 Yes.
 For more information, see :ref:`config-security-ksql-acl`.

 ======================================
-Will KSQL work with a HTTPS |sr-long|?
+Will KSQL work with a HTTPS {{ site.sr-long }}?
 ======================================

 Yes.
-KSQL can be configured to communicate with |sr-long| over HTTPS.
+KSQL can be configured to communicate with {{ site.sr-long }} over HTTPS.
 For more information, see :ref:`config-security-ksql-sr`.

 ================================================